benjamin777dev/laravel-dashboard/README.md

 Geneva Morre, Colorado Home Realty

 # Changelog
+- *0.0.4.6*: Added Performance Metric Links to dashboard, and updated controller
-- *0.0.4.5*: Updated Task management in Dashboard Controller
+- *0.0.4.5*: Updated Task management in Dashboard Controller and fixed tasks format
 - *0.0.4.4*: Updated several dependencies and Laravel Version (tests passed)
 - *0.0.4.3*: Updated overall layout for use by designer
 - *0.0.4.2*: Contact Management for base stats updated on blade